LLM-Extracted Covariates for Clinical Causal Inference: Rethinking Integration Strategies: Cohort

-Early vasopressor initiation is defined as the first administration of norepinephrine, vasopressin, phenylephrine, epinephrine, or dopamine within 4 hours of sepsis onset, with 28-day all-cause mortality as the outcome. \paragraph{Structured covariates.} We extract 26 baseline structured variables from MIMIC-IV derived tables~\citep{Johnson2023}---demographics, severity scores, first-day vital signs, laboratory values, and early interventions---all measured at or before sepsis onset.
+\paragraph{Treatment and outcome.} Early vasopressor initiation is defined as first administration of norepinephrine, vasopressin, phenylephrine, epinephrine, or dopamine within 4\,hours of sepsis onset, with 28-day all-cause mortality as the outcome.

+\paragraph{Structured covariates.} We extract 26 baseline structured variables from MIMIC-IV derived tables~\citep{Johnson2023}---demographics, severity scores, first-day vital signs, laboratory values, and early interventions---all measured at or before sepsis onset.
 Missing values are imputed using multivariate imputation by chained equations (MICE)~\citep{vanBuuren2011} with LLM-extracted covariates as auxiliary variables.

 \paragraph{Clinical text.} Discharge summaries are extracted from MIMIC-IV-Note for all 21,859 patients; the extraction prompt restricts output to pre-treatment and admission states (Appendix~\ref{app:prompt}).